liuton23/ted_styled_conference_system/phase2/readme.txt

-Enter “e” or “E” if you want to edit a message’s content you already sent Enter “h” or “H” if you want to view messages you have archived Enter “u” or “U” if you want to view unread messages Enter “b” or “B” if you want to return to the main Message page
+Enter “e” or “E” if you want to edit a message’s content you already sent Enter “h” or “H” if you want to view messages you have archived Enter “u” or “U” if you want to view unread messages Enter "o" or "O" if you want to unarchive a message Enter “b” or “B” if you want to return to the main Message page